 Girls Incorporated of the Greater Capital Region includes the areas below in their free after-school programs each session.
 Girls Incorporated will also provide some of these programs at schools and community groups for a fee.
 For more information on how to bring intentional and educational programs for girls to your organization contact Girls Incorporated at 518-374-9800.

 – Builds girls’ skills and interest in science, math, and technology.
 Hands-on activities give girls the opportunity to explore, ask questions, and solve problems.
-Components of Operation SMART include: Eureka!, Zelda, Gear Girl, Girls Dig It, Girls Link and Get Smart.
+Components of Operation SMART include: Eureka!, Girls Dig It, Girls Link and Get Smart.
 Click Operation SMART to find out more about the program.

 The Out of Bounds Adventure